Ex-Bayern Munich defender Boateng joins Lyon on free transfer

 Boateng won 22 trophies during his time with the Bundesliga champions, including nine league titles and two Champions League crowns, making 362 appearances in total.

-The veteran defender has also picked up 76 caps at international level, and helped his country lift their fourth World Cup in 2014, but has not played for Die Mannschaft since 2019.
+The veteran defender has also picked up 76 caps at international level, and helped his country lift their fourth World Cup in 2014, but has not played for Germany since 2019.

 When could Boateng make his debut?